FOI-Bioinformatics/nanometa_live/README.md

 ## License

 `Nanometa Live` is licensed under the GNU General Public License v3.0.
-This license allows you the freedom to do almost anything you want with the project, provided that you include the original copyright and license notice in any copy of the software/source.
-This includes (but is not limited to) the freedom to use, modify, and distribute the software in both source and binary form.
+This license grants you the freedom to use, modify, and distribute the software in both source and binary form, provided that you include the original copyright and license notice in any copy of the software or source code.

 For the full license text, please refer to the [LICENSE](LICENSE.txt) file in the repository.

-This license was chosen to promote freedom in the use of the software and ensure that derivative works are shared with the community.
+This license was chosen to promote freedom in using the software and to ensure that derivative works are shared with the community.

 ---